nicro296/sv-deck-categorize-approach/README.md

 > Each deck type has one category.

 #### element
-> Elements are determined based on the number of specific cards adopted.
+> Elements are determined based on the number of specific cards in the deck.
 > A deck type can have more than one element.
 It does not have to have any one.

 The target deck type is derived from the information of the category with the highest evaluation value that satisfies the threshold value and the element that satisfies the condition.